Ken Johnson (right-handed pitcher): No-hit game

 Pitching for the Colt .45s on April 23, 1964 at Colt Stadium, Johnson gave up no hits in a 1–0 loss to his former team, the Cincinnati Reds.
 The game's only run was scored in the top of the ninth after Pete Rose reached second base on an error (by Johnson himself), went to third on a ground-out, and scored on a second error, this one by second baseman Nellie Fox on Vada Pinson's ground ball.
 Opposing pitcher Joe Nuxhall retired the side in the bottom half to make Johnson a no-hit loser.
 Johnson still is the only player to ever lose an official no-hitter by himself.
 Johnson later appeared as a guest on I've Got a Secret telling this story to the panelists.

 Post retirement

 After his retirement in 1970, Johnson returned to West Palm Beach where he worked as a baseball coach at what is now Palm Beach Atlantic University.
 Subsequently, Johnson moved to Pineville, Louisiana where he worked as an assistant baseball coach at Louisiana College until his retirement in 2000.

 Johnson also served as a deacon at the First Baptists Church and Pineville and at New Life Community Church in Alexandria, Louisiana, and had a very active nursing home visitation for many years.

 Death and legacy

 Johnson died at the age of 82 at his home in Pineville.
-He had been bed ridden with Parkinson's and Alzheimer's diseases for two years prior to contracting a kidney infection which ultimately led to his death.
+He had Parkinson's and Alzheimer's diseases for two years prior to contracting a kidney infection, which led to his death.